kylerobots/ground-texture-sim/README.md

 blender example_setup/environment.blend -b --python generate_data.py --python-use-system-env -- config.json
 ```

-You can substitute `example_setup/environment.blend` for another environment you may have.
-Likewise, `config.json`
+You can substitute `example_setup/environment.blend` for another Blender environment you may have.
+Likewise,
-should be replaced with the name of the configuration JSON file that specifies everything for your project.
-An example
+`config.json` should be replaced with the name of the configuration JSON file that specifies everything for your
-JSON file can be found at the root directory of this project.
+project.
+An example JSON file can be found at the root directory of this project.

 The `-b` flag will run Blender in the background, so you don't need to open it up.
 However, you may use Blender as
 usual to adjust lighting, the scene, or anything else not currently supported by this script.